Finnish minelayer Pohjanmaa: Naming

-Replacement
+Decommissioning

 Despite modernizations, the over 30-year-old Pohjanmaa reached the end of her operational lifespan in the mid-2010s and the minelayer was decommissioned in late 2013.
-She will be replaced by the next generation's surface combatant, bigger than the current missile boats and more capable for international co-operation.
+She was replaced (after a gap of many years in between) by Pohjanmaa-class corvettes, the next generation's surface combatant, which are bigger than the missile boats in service at the time and more capable for international co-operation.
 In addition to Pohjanmaa, the new class of multi-purpose naval vessels—dubbed MTA2020 (Monitoimialus 2020) in the preliminary papers—is intended to replace also Hämeenmaa-class minelayers and s as they are retired.

-When Pohjanmaa was decommissioned, it was stated that the vessel would be either sold or scrapped if a sufficient buyer is not found.
+When Pohjanmaa was decommissioned, it was stated that the vessel would be either sold or scrapped if a sufficient buyer would not be found.
 In September 2013, it was reported that the Estonian Navy was interested in purchasing the vessel.
 However, it was later reported that Estonia decided not to purchase the vessel.
 Some interest was also expressed by the Croatian Navy whose representatives even came to Finland to inspect the vessel.
 The Finnish towing and salvage company Alfons Håkans also offered to buy the vessel, but was declined.
+The Finnish Ministry of Defence also tried to find a museum for the ship to be conserved, but it did not happen.

 On 18 December 2015, it was announced that Pohjanmaa would be sold for scrap.
 The vessel would be broken up in Finland and the operation, which was expected to begin in March 2016, would cost about 248,100 euro.
 The engines and some equipment would be sold to cover part of the expenses.
-However, in March 2016 it was reported that the scrapping has been cancelled and the vessel will be sold to Meritaito, the Finnish state-owned shipping company that owns and operates fairway support vessels.
+However, in March 2016 it was reported that the scrapping has been cancelled and the vessel would be sold to Meritaito, the Finnish state-owned shipping company that owns and operates fairway support vessels.
 The vessel was stripped of her armament and converted to a survey vessel at Western Shipyard in Salo, Finland, according to plans drawn by the Finnish design company ILS Oy.

+Pohjanmeri (2016–2026)

+From 2016 to 2026 the ship, renamed Pohjanmeri (Finnish for the North Sea), served as a maritime survey (seabed mapping by sonar bathymetry) ship operated by the Finnish state owned company Meritaito.
+The vessel was modified and specifically customized for this role after its military service.
+Meritaito was renamed Arctia during Pohjanmeris service.
+In 2026 Arctia decided to dispose of the ship and she was moved to a shipyard for scrapping and recycling in July 2026.